A-B Tech Culinary Team Unites to Earn Silver at Nationals

 Making up what has been dubbed “The Breakfast Club of Culinary Teams,” are students Jamie Canton, Susan Wiley, Cheyane Verran, Abigail Coniguliaro, and team captain Brandon Kastelic.
 Five dramatically different personalities, who gelled into one cohesive unit once the contest began.
-During the conference, A-B Tech team members could be seen befriending students from other teams and even indulging in late night pool sport with them.
+During the conference, A-B Tech team members could be seen befriending students from other teams and even indulging in late-night pool sport with them.

 Brandon said the key is to be prepared for the hiccups.
 “There is always something happening in the kitchen and you can correct on the spot,” he said.
-“Once the cooking started, the hour and half was a blur.
+“Once the cooking started, the hour and a half was a blur.
 It felt like practice.
 It helps that we all know everyone’s dish.
 You have people you can rely on.”

-Teams are required to create an appetizer, salad, entrée and dessert, and demonstrate kitchen skills.
-They have to have four servings of each dish prepared within the allotted window of time, with six floor judges watching them.
+Teams are required to create an appetizer, salad, entrée, and dessert, and demonstrate kitchen skills.
+They have to have four servings of each dish prepared within the allotted window of time, with six-floor judges watching them.
 The food then goes to five different judges who do blind tastings.

 Chefs Chris Bugher and Bronwen McCormick are the team coaches.
 “We are amazingly lucky to have Chris and Bronwen as faculty,” Stewart said.
 “The future of our program is looking better than ever.
 The fact that we are able to have such incredible talent including Stephen Hertz and all under (Department Chair) Cathy Horton.”

-Bugher and Hertz competed on the professional level in individual competition.
+Bugher and Hertz competed on the professional level in the individual competition.
 Bugher received an international bronze medal for his vegetarian cold platter in the American Culinary Classic.
 Hertz, an A-B Tech Culinary graduate and member of the 2011 national student team, received second place in a pourable cream cheese recipe contest, sponsored by Smithfield.
 He created a delicious peaches and cream dish.

 A-B Tech students faced teams from the Culinary Institute of New York at Monroe College representing the Northeast, Joliet Junior College representing the Central Region, Oregon Coast Culinary Institute from the Western Region, Fort Drum, which represented the Military and Wild Card team Kapiolani Community College from Honolulu.
 Each team had to create an assigned classical dish each year.
 This year is the seafood starter course of Filets de Sole Véronique, which the team had to adapt and make it more contemporary.